-The Department of Biostatistics at UNC is one of the largest in the world, and has highly qualified personnel and the available facilities to provide the most comprehensive predoctoral and postdoctoral training in this research area.
-Several members of the Carolina Center for Genome Sciences (CCGS) will be deeply involved in all phases of this training program and will play an integral role in this training program.
+The Department of Biostatistics at UNC Gillings is one of the largest in the world, and has highly qualified personnel and the available facilities to provide the most comprehensive pre-doctoral training in genomics and cancer research.
+Several members of the Lineberger Comprehensive Cancer Center (LCCC) are deeply involved and play an integral role in all phases of the training program.

-The academic courses for this training program will include all those in theoretical and applied statistics which are the core of a doctoral degree program for a statistician working in the healthsciences, plus relevant courses in genetics, biology, and epidemiology related to cancer research.
-Biostatistical training in research and consultation will focus on important areas such as computational biology and sequence analysis, DNA microarray analysis, statistical methods in human and quantitative genetics, statistical methods for high dimensional data, multivariate analysis, nonparametric methods, longitudinal data analysis, survival analysis, Bayesian methods, computationally intensive methods, and missing data.
+Academic courses for the training program include courses in theoretical and applied statistics, which are the core of a doctoral degree program for a statistician working in the health sciences, as well as courses in genetics, cancer biology, and epidemiology relevant to cancer research.
+Biostatistical training in research and consultation focus on important areas such as computational biology and sequence analysis, gene expression analysis, genome-wide association studies (GWAS), statistical methods for expression quantitative trait loci (eQTL), statistical methods in human and quantitative genetics, statistical methods for high-dimensional data, multivariate analysis, nonparametric methods, longitudinal data analysis, survival analysis, Bayesian methods, computationally intensive methods, and missing data.

 For more information about this training program, contact:

 Alumni Distinguished Professor

 Department of Biostatistics